Skip to Main Content

 • Student Options Explained

-College Physics by Roger A. Freedman; Todd Ruskell; Philip R. Kesten; David L. Tauck - Third Edition, 2021 from Macmillan Student Store
+Cover: College Physics, 3rd Edition by Roger A. Freedman; Todd Ruskell; Philip R. Kesten; David L. Tauck

 Rental FAQs